MicrosoftDocs/win32-pr.de-de/desktop-src/wpd_sdk/iportabledevicevaluescollection-clear.md

-## <a name="remarks"></a>Bemerkungen
+## <a name="remarks"></a>Hinweise

-Die-Methode gibt den gesamten Arbeitsspeicher frei, der den Elementen in der Auflistung zugeordnet ist.
+Die -Methode gibt den ganzen Arbeitsspeicher frei, der den Elementen in der Auflistung zugeordnet ist.

 ## <a name="requirements"></a>Anforderungen